Death of Whitney Houston: Pre-Grammy party

+Reports claimed the event was "surreal, somber and strange", following the news of Houston's death.
+Brandy and Monica, who had been scheduled to perform that night at the party canceled the performance and decided to watch the show instead.
+American singer Taylor Swift, one of Houston's admirers, was also scheduled to attend but decided to pass on it.

 Some celebrities opposed Davis's decision to continue with the party while a police investigation was ongoing in Houston's room and her body was still in the building.
 Chaka Khan, in an interview with CNN's Piers Morgan on February 13, 2012, shared that she felt the party should have been canceled, saying: "I thought that was complete insanity.
 And knowing Whitney I don't believe that she would have said 'the show must go on.'
 She's the kind of woman that would've said 'Stop everything!
 Un-unh.
 I'm not going to be there.'"
 Sharon Osbourne said, "I think it was disgraceful that the party went on.
 I don't want to be in a hotel room when there's someone you admire who's tragically lost their life four floors up.
 I'm not interested in being in that environment and I think when you grieve someone, you do it privately, you do it with people who understand you.
 I thought it was so wrong."